jake-knerr/cogent/README.md

 However, typically a parent component's HTML will be the parent element for child component HTML.

 #### Component manage the portion of the application state ("state") that they "own".
-Ownership is determined by where the state is initially needed in the application.
+Ownership is determined by where the state is needed in the application.
 If multiple components need the state and one component parents the others, then the parent component owns the state.
 Otherwise, the first shared parent component owns the state.

 #### Parent components pass state to child components.

+Passed state is immutable in child components.

 The convention is that `props` refers to the immutable state passed from parent to child components.
 It is typically passed in a child component's constructor and updated using a `#update(props)` method.

 Note, each component may have its own internal state distinct from the state passed via `props`.

-#### Updates to state need to flow uni-directionally from the component that owns the state to the children that need the new state.
+#### Updates to state flow uni-directionally from the component that owns the state to the children that need the new state.

 #### Components that own a slice of state are required to handle updating it and delivering updates to child components.

 #### Child components can update state they do not own by calling callbacks passed to them by the parent that owns the state.
 This is referred to as "lifting state up".

 See the section on a reactive store for an alternative technique to lifting state up via callbacks.

+#### Parent components can only interact with a child's view directly by either adding or removing it from display.

+All other communication is through `props`.

 #### Components do not need to know anything about their parent component.